Services for Students

-Please contact SCS staff if you have questions about eligibility for this waiver.
+Please contact SCS staff at 407-823-5607 if you have questions about eligibility for this waiver.

 Student of Concern Team

 The Student of Concern Team’s purpose is to assist the Student Care Services Staff with appropriate responses to concerns for a university community member who may be in distress or who is exhibiting signs of troubling behavior to others.
 The team meets regularly triage cases and offering support and guidance before more serious issues surface.

 The team assesses all information to facilitate consistent and comprehensive university responses to specific, critical student, faculty, and staff concerns.
 If the team determines the person to be engaging in behavior that may pose a threat of harm or danger to the individual or the university community, the SOCT may recommend the concern to the University Crisis Team.

 The SOCT is comprised of representatives from multiple offices across campus including the following: Counseling Center, Student Rights and Responsibilities, Housing and Residence Life, University Police, Student Health Services, Student Accessibility Services, Student Conduct, Academic Advising, and Academic Services.

 University Crisis Team

-The Crisis Team is composed of the following persons and/or their designee(s): Student Health Services Director, Counseling Center Director, Associate Director of Safety and Security for University Police, Office of Student Rights and Responsibilities, Office of Student Conduct Representative, Associate Dean for Academic Services and the Director of Housing and Residence Life.
+The Crisis Team is composed of the following persons and/or their designee(s): Student Health Services Director, Counseling Center Director, Associate Director of Safety and Security for University Police, Office of Student Rights and Responsibilities, Student Conduct Representative, Associate Dean for Academic Services and the Director of Housing and Residence Life.